caltamura1/roleplayed/README.md

 Features:
 1. NPC interactions through text.
-2. Voice to Text module
+2. Voice to Text module with AssemblyAI

 Marketing:
 - Saves the details of your world, remembers everything that has happened with total accuracy.